cobilab/eagle/README.md

 Run EAGLE using:

 <pre>
-./EAGLE -v -c 11 -i -r HG -t SEQ
+./EAGLE -v -min 11 -max 14 -i -r HG -t SEQ
 </pre>

-for search RAWs with size 11 that are absent from the human genome and present in a specific genomic sequence (SEQ).
+for search RAWs with size 11 to 14 that are absent from the human genome and present in a specific genomic sequence (SEQ).

 ### Run EAGLE on 157 Ebola virus using human as reference

-For a current outbreak example run:
+For a current outbreak example, simply run:

 <pre>
 .
 RunAll.sh